t0mbrn/ada-sort/README.md

 * Quick Sort
 * Selection Sort

+## DocTests

+In the ads files you can find documentation tests for the ADA code.

 ## Build

 A Makefile is provided to build, test and generate documentation for this project.
 To build the project, run the following: